DataAIOPS/Gen_AI_Langchain/README.md

 ### Creating Virtual Environment

 ### Using Conda
-- conda create -n myenv python=3.10
+- conda create -n myenv_new python=3.10
-- conda activate myenv
+- conda activate myenv_new
 - conda deactivate

 ### Using VENV